 Cathedrale de Saint Pierre et Saint Paul

-The current building mostly dates to the mid-19th century and after the cathedral was repeatedly damaged in various earthquakes, the interior now features functional, but distinctly unattractive steel reinforcements.
 The ostentatious building facing the cathedral is the Palais de Justice (Central Courthouse).
-The cathedral is two blocks west from the northern end of the Place de la Victoire.
+The cathedral is one block west from the northern end of the Place de la Victoire.
+There’s no entrance fee.

 Central Market (Marché Saint-Antoine)